-Organisms are referred to confirm an identification or when an identity is unknown.
+Organisms are referred for identification or to confirm an identification made elsewhere.
 This may provide helpful information regarding the significance of the organism, its role in the disease process, and its possible origin.

 Identification of pure isolates of filamentous fungi and yeast

 Genus and species are reported on fungal isolates whenever possible.